Trauma Therapy for Acute Trauma

 Acute trauma is often associated with a single event that happens in one’s life.
 According to the National Institute of Mental Health, Acute Trauma is often connected with short-term post-traumatic stress disorder.
 Symptoms may develop immediately after a traumatic event and last three days to one month.
-If symptoms persist beyond a month, the individual may be diagnosed with PTSD.
+If symptoms persist beyond a month, the individual may need PTSD therapy.
 Some experiences that often lead to trauma are:

-Chronic Trauma comes often from exposure to multiple, chronic, and prolonged overwhelming traumatic events over an extended period.
+Chronic trauma comes often from exposure to multiple, chronic, and prolonged overwhelming traumatic events over an extended period.
 This may result from a severe long-term illness, sexual abuse, domestic violence, bullying, and exposure to extreme situations.
-Some causes of trauma that may yield long-lasting symptoms include:
+Some causes that trauma therapy can help with include: